marvk/vatprism/README.md

 * [WiX Toolset](https://wixtoolset.org/) (For building a Windows Installer via `jpackage`)

 To build the project, run clone the repository and run `mvn package`.
 Currently, this will fail if WiX Toolkit is not installed.
-To disable the Windows Installer build, removed the Exec Maven Plugin from the `pom.xml`.
+To disable the Windows installer build, removed the Exec Maven Plugin from the `pom.xml`.

+## Acknowledgements

+VATprism uses the [VAT-Spy Client Data Update Project](https://github.com/vatsimnetwork/vatspy-data-project) as a source of Data.